Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso will lead the New York Mets into a matchup with TJ Friedl and the Cincinnati Reds on Saturday at 7:10 PM ET, in the second game of a three-game series at Citi Field.
+Pete Alonso and the New York Mets will play TJ Friedl and the Cincinnati Reds on Sunday at Citi Field, at 1:40 PM ET.

-Oddsmakers list the Reds as -115 favorites on the moneyline, while giving the underdog Mets -105 moneyline odds.
-The game's over/under is set at 8.5 runs.
+The Reds are +110 moneyline underdogs in this matchup with the favorite Mets (-135).
+An 8.5-run total has been listed for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.